genigarus/MLExploration/README.md

 ## Day 3: September 22, 2018

 **Today's Progress :** Implemented Transfer Learning and data augmentation, built and ran a model from scratch on MNIST fashion dataset.
 Used Dropout and Strides to improve performance and robustness of model.
+Implemented Classification of MNIST data with 98.84% validation accuracy.

 **Thoughts :**